withastro/docs/src/pages/en/reference/cli-reference.md

 ### `--silent`

-Enables silent logging, which is helpful when you don't want to see Astro logs.
+Enables silent logging, which will run the server without any console output.

 ## Global flags